Modal Cobalt-8 ► 150 custom sounds

 Number 1 – The firmware upgrade creates an interesting & challenging environment of features.
 If Cobalt worked and behaved like all the usual suspects, I would have probably made all too familiar sounds with it.
 Once refreshed, the blue machine started to tread its own paths and forced me to change my ways too.
 I appreciate that because it means less routine and less boredom.
 To me the Cobalt-8 is a player’s synth and a sound designer’s synth at the same time.
 It constantly keeps me balancing between these two worlds.
 Sometimes the front panel controls are enough to come up with a nice-sounding and interesting patch, sometimes it is necessary to use all the mod matrix slots to “get there”.
 It’s easy for the simple stuff yet needs a moment of deeper thought if you want to sail out into the wider ocean.

 Number 2 – Being more than anticipated.
-Cobalt-8 has relatively low chances of being admitted to the “chameleon club” where Hydrasynth, Opsix and Modwave reign supreme, but it has a niche of its own and this niche has large enough space to lose oneself in.
+Cobalt-8 has relatively low chances of being admitted to the “chameleon club” where Hydrasynth, Opsix / Modwave and Gaia-2 reign supreme, but it has a niche of its own and this niche has large enough space to lose oneself in.
 Using the “Vintage Mode” frees up some of the mod matrix slots that had previously been used to mimic the vintage / organic behavior.
 The new effects (like the Unisonizer) and the new filters boost the synth’s potential by a quarter.
 It’s no longer a one-trick-Modal-pony.
 Oh, and did I mention that the last time I heard a filter being so crunchy was in 2008 with my ’96 Roland JP-8000?:)

 Number 3 – Originality & uniqueness in an unfamiliar area.
 I usually use saw waves when I work with analog / VA synths because sawtooths have a lot of harmonics to use or to filter out, but Modal is the only synth where I tend to use sine and triangle waves – and I’m excited with the results.
 The produced sounds are strong yet soft, simple yet having an ear-catching presence.
 This is what I’ve said in my Argon-8 write-up: that Modals have this organic / orgasmic quality that just makes you want to keep listening to the sound the same way you want to keep eating milk chocolate.
 Also, I have to finally say I’ve found a synth with the perfect envelope shape.
 I’ve always been saying that I’m not a fan of Sequential’s envelopes, so now I have to say whose envelopes fan I am – Modal’s!